diatomfn/tranquil/README.md

 ### Compiling
 This project has been developed on Ubuntu 20.04 and only tested on Ubuntu 20.04.
 It is not guaranteed to work on any other platform.
+Note: It will only work on Ubuntu, forgot I used static linking
 ```shell script
 git clone https://github.com/ScytheApp/tranquil.git
 cd tranquil